UniversityOfSaskatchewanCMPT371/term-project-winter2026-team1/README.md

 ) TABLESPACE pg_default;
 ```
 5. From the left sidebar, go to Table Editor &rarr; role &rarr; Insert &rarr; Insert row.
 6. Add a new role by using the same ID from step 3 and input "viewer" in the role text box.
-Click Save to add it
+Click Save to add it.
 7. Finally, you can now use the app with the same email and password created in step 3.

+---

 ## Run Unit Tests